 Every post that I want to create, I decide not to because I am afraid it won’t be good enough or that other people won’t like it.
 This happens especially when I want to address mental health topics.
 I convince myself that I am not qualified to talk about certain things and begin to have imposter syndrome.
 I wonder things like why would anyone listen to what I have to say?
 Or why do I think I am qualified to talk about this, what if no one relates?
 These questions that I ask myself are coated in self doubt.
 Even now, as I write this post, I am telling myself that it’s not good enough and I am coming up with a million different reasons why I shouldn’t post it.

-One thing that I have come to realize is that I don’t have to have everything completely figured out in order to talk about it and help others.
+One thing that I have come to realize during my soul searching is that I don’t have to have everything completely figured out in order to talk about it and help others.
 Sometimes it can be much more beneficial for people to see where you are and how you got through it while you’re going through it.

 Where do you want to be in 5 years?

 I have been asked this question countless times but never given it much thought.
-Now that I am 20 years old, and approaching the rest of my life, I feel it is time to think honestly.
-In 5 years do you want to be spending your days doing the same things you are today? do you want to have a career?
+In 5 years do you want to be spending your days doing the same things you are today?
+Do you want to have a career?
 Will you want a family?
-Be as specific as possible so that you can set goals and take action.
+Be as specific as possible so that you can set goals and take action in your soul searching.

 Wake up 20 minutes earlier than normal